Your Car Policy Won't Cover This

 What if my trailer is damaged by someone else?

 If another driver damages your trailer, you can pursue them for the repair cost.
 If they are uninsured or refuse to pay, recovering that money becomes your problem.
-With standalone trailer insurance, the insurer handles the repair and recovers the cost from the at-fault party.
-You pay your excess and get the trailer fixed without chasing anyone.
+If you have dedicated cover for your trailer, the insurer may handle the repair and recover the cost from the at-fault party.
+You would pay your excess and get the trailer fixed without chasing anyone.
+The availability of this depends on your specific cover.

 How do I make a claim on trailer insurance?